Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Discussion

-In the case of a low-mass MS companion, one possibility to explain the presence of hydrogen is through convective mixing as the MS star's envelope inflates due to accretion.
-If this mixes the H-rich envelope of the MS star with the He-rich accreted material efficiently, perhaps facilitated by the higher mean molecular weight of the accreted material, the resulting CSM might consist of this mixture.
+The presence of hydrogen may originate from a main-sequence (MS) companion, and studying the evolution of similar short-period binaries with MS accretors will be important in the future.
+For a MS star, non-conservative mass transfer may ensue if the mass accretion can inflate the companion's stellar envelope enough for the companion to overflow its Roche lobe.
+Models of rapid accretion at mass transfer rates similar to those of our work show the star to inflate on short timescales of $10^2$--$10^3$ yr and remain inflated for $\approx10^5$ yr \citep[][]{Lau24}.
+This process could also induce convective mixing, which could result in hydrogen-rich CSM if the convection is able to efficiently mix the H-rich envelope of the MS star with the He-rich accreted material.
 Simulating the accretion of He-rich material onto a MS star and the subsequent evolution, similar to the methods of \cite{Lau24}, would be a worthwhile future avenue to explore this possibility.